The Great Italian Detective

 The short story in Fiction

-Poet Christopher North and novelist J David Simons will explore the enriching pleasures of the Short Story in fiction and will also be launching the Book Circle’s 2020 Short Story Competition, which is open to all members and closing on 31st December.
-Go to Presentations for details.
+Poet Christopher North and novelist J David Simons will explore the enriching pleasures of the Short Story in fiction and will also be launching the Book Circle’s 2020 Short Story Competition, which is open to all members and closing on 31 December.
+Go to November for details.

 For the Book Circle’s December meeting, instead of the traditional live 'Entertainment' reserved for the holidays, Coronavirus sends us to recording the event: 'Wordsworth, Keats, Clare and the Nightingale', an Entertainment celebrating the anniversaries of three poets from the Romantic Period, 1770-1820.
 The evening will begin at 19h, via Zoom.